jianghong/cr0n/README.md

 crust
 ----
-A scheduled process runner, like cron; written in rust; readable schedule defined in TOML.
+A scheduled process runner, like cron; written in rust; readable scheduler definition in TOML.

 ````
 crust